 The MWG has access to a wide variety of internal and external assets, including the expertise and resources of MWG members, various State agencies, and the three other working groups of the Commission.
-In 2017, the MWG regularly sourced subject matter experts in topics of study to inform analyses and discussion of the working group, and plans to continue to do so in 2018.
-The MWG also plans to coordinate with the Science and Technology Working Group (STWG), the Adaptation and Response Working Group (ARWG) and the Education, Communication and Outreach Working Group (ECO) on many cross-cutting issues.
-More specific opportunities for collaboration are laid out in the Proposed Meeting Schedule (Appendix C).
+The past two years, the MWG regularly sourced subject matter experts to inform its analyses and discussion, and plans to continue doing so in 2018.
+The MWG will also coordinate with the Scientific and Technical Working Group (STWG), the Adaptation and Response Working Group (ARWG) and the Education, Communication and Outreach Working Group (ECO) on cross-cutting issues as appropriate.
+More specific opportunities for collaboration are laid out in the Proposed Meeting Schedule (Appendix D).